Image copyright, John Tallet, 2003. Click to return to the Homepage.

 North of the Flood Route crossroads

-beautiful April afternoon - see an enlargement
+on a beautiful April afternoon

 St David's Church, Llangeview